I previously posted my 7 Ways to Build a Better Blog, and it turns out I’m pretty opinionated … so here are some more!

 Also – once you find a font that works – STICK WITH IT!
 Don’t change your font eight times in one blog post.
 Don’t worry, you can still bold, underline, italicize to your heart’s content … but if every other sentence looks like a headline or a footnote, your reader is going to be confused.

 If you are going to be away from your blog for an extended period of time (even if it’s just because you’re bored or whatever) let your readers know!
 I just deleted over 100 blogs from Feedly because they hadn’t been touched in over 4 months and there was no “I’ll be back” post to keep me around.

 Like I said, I’m pretty opinionated.
 I can’t promise there won’t be another post like this in the future.

-What about you?
-Do you have any tips you would add to this list?
+Do you have anything to add to this list?

 Do we share any ancestors?